wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 * New: adds notice for the upcoming PHP 7.2 requirement
 * New: filter hook to strip HTML tags from Shipping Notes `wpo_wcpdf_shipping_notes_strip_all_tags`
 * Fix: bug of passing the wrong variable for the filtered order emails
-* Fix: remove old temp dir when generating new one from status tool
+* Fix: remove old temporary directory when generating new one from status tool
 * Fix: displays always the Generate random temporary directory tool
 * Fix: issue with Shipping Notes line breaks